bee-joo/passportjs-github/README.md

 2.3.
 There is basic usage of MongoDB server - `MONGO_ADDRESS` and `MONGO_PORT` env variables.
 Use these variables in your dotenv file or refactor [this](https://github.com/bee-joo/passportjs-github/blob/main/app.js#L14) line for your usage
 2.4.
 Create an OAuth GitHub app [(docs)](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)
 2.5.
 Use `CLIENT_ID` and `CLIENT_SECRET` env variables for client ID and secret.
 Use `CALLBACK_URL` variable for your callback URL
+2.6.
+Put your long secret string in `SESSION_SECRET` env variable
 3. Run app
 ```
 npm start